nottheswimmer/dalle/README.md

 ## Tips

-- Ensure your usage of DALL-E 2 abides by DALL-E 2's [content policy][1].
+- Ensure your usage of DALL·E 2 abides by DALL·E 2's [content policy][1].

-- Be mindful about how easy this library makes it for you to spend your money / DALL-E 2 credits.
+- Be mindful about how easy this library makes it for you to spend your money / DALL·E 2 credits.

 - The primary benefit of our library over [ezzcodeezzlife/dalle2-in-python][2] is that you do not need to manually paste in a session token and can just provide your username and password.